filip1/dearmep/doc/selecting-destinations.md

 * In other words, we want to contact those who are probably still unsure, or who can likely be convinced by arguments from their voters.
 We say that these Destinations have a high _Swayability_.
 * We want to use our Users’ time as efficient as the campaign’s money wisely.
 * We aim to connect Users to Destinations from the country they’ll be voting in, because this gives the Destination an incentive to listen to what the User has to say, and also because the User is most likely somewhat invested in that country.
-* There is a limit to the amount of phone calls a Destination should recive in order to be respectful of the time of their office.
+* There is a limit to the amount of phone calls a Destination should receive in order to be respectful of the time of their office.
 We should not overtax people, even if they have a high Swayability.
 * If possible, our Users should not feel disheartened by their experience, but motivated to keep going.
 * The same User should not be contacting the same Destination in a short period of time.